MirrorDNA-Reflection-Protocol/MirrorDNA-Standard/WHY_MIRRORDNA.md

 ## 🧠 Memory Layer vs Reflection Layer

+### Memory is table stakes
-Agent builders increasingly treat **memory as a first-class infrastructure layer** so their systems stop repeating context and forgetting intent between sessions.
+Agent builders now treat **memory as baseline infrastructure** so assistants stop repeating context and forgetting intent between sessions.
+Dedicated memory services (e.g., Mem0) deliver this substrate: a persistent place to store embeddings, transcripts, and state snapshots.

-But **MirrorDNA™ goes further**:
+### Reflection is the trust contract
+**MirrorDNA™ layers a reflection protocol on top of those memory substrates** so the information flowing through them stays citeable and accountable:

 | Memory Layer (e.g. Mem0) | Reflection Layer (MirrorDNA™) |
 |--------------------------|-------------------------------|